-UPDATED 6/26: After installing the suite of Office apps on your Windows 10 installation, you may have a lot of reasons to uninstall the apps.
-Perhaps, you’re trying to free up a license of Office 365 (or Office 2019/2016) for another computer, things may not be working correctly and you’re trying to reinstall the software to fix any issues, you just don’t like the product and you want to downgrade to a previous version, or you want to uninstall it forever.
+After installing the suite of Office apps on Windows 10, you may have a lot of reasons to uninstall them.
+Perhaps, you’re trying to free up a license of Office 365 (Office 2019 or Office 2016) for another device, things may not be working correctly and you’re trying to reinstall the software to fix any issues, you don’t like the product and you want to downgrade to a previous version, or you just want to uninstall the suite permanently.

-Whatever the reason there might be, there are a couple of ways to uninstall Microsoft Office from your computer.
+Whatever the reason there might be, there are at least a couple of ways to uninstall Microsoft Office from your computer.

 In this guide, you’ll learn the steps to quickly uninstall Office from your Windows 10 installation, including Office 365, Office 2019, and Office 2016.